Small Intestinal Bacterial Overgrowth: What to Know

 What are the Best Options for Diagnosis and Testing Small Intestinal Bacterial Overgrowth?

 The most accurate test for diagnosing small bowel bacterial overgrowth is a small intestine aspirate and fluid culture using an endoscope.
-However, a breath test is the gold standard and most common noninvasive option that can be done at home.
+However, a breath test is the gold standard and the most common non-invasive option that can be performed at home.
 The breath test, also known as a hydrogen breath test, measures the amount of hydrogen or methane in your breath after drinking a mixture of glucose and water.
 Despite being the gold standard for testing SIBO, the breath test has several drawbacks, including:

 False Positive Results